 A member of the public may request a copy of a transcript by making a written application to the Principal Registrar setting out the reasons why they seek to obtain a copy of a transcript.
 A Registrar will then determine whether or not it is appropriate to provide a copy of the transcript.

 A fee is payable for the provision of a transcript, including to a party.
-It is currently $5.45 per page.
-The Court has the power to waive this fee is appropriate cases.

 For more information about obtaining a copy of a transcript, phone (08) 9425 2416 or email firstname.lastname@example.org.